diskoverdata/diskover-docs/source_files/config_diskoveradmin_plugins_file_actions.md

 ### Overview

 Most help information is available directly within the user interface.
-This section provides additional guidance to assist you during the configuration phase.
+This section provides additional information and guidance to assist you during the configuration phase.

-Note that some plugins will not be found in DiskoverAdmin as they still require manual installation for now.
-Please refer to the [x]() section.
+🟨 &nbsp;Note that some plugins are not currently available in DiskoverAdmin and still require manual installation for now.
+Please refer to the [Manual Plugins Configuration]() section for the list and details.

 <img src="images/diskoveradmin_menu_plugins_file_actions.png" width="200">